Renal: Information sources

 ⓒCrown copyright 2017

-Martindale (or Micromedex if you have access) can be helpful before you consider undertaking an Embase or Medline search.
+Martindale (or Micromedex or UpToDate if you them) can be helpful before you consider undertaking an Embase or Medline search.

 Think about whether there may be expert guidance about the medical condition you have been asked about from a Royal College or other specialist body/hospital.
 Sometimes their advice will include options for selected groups of patients such as those with renal disease.
 The TRIP database may help you to track down any expert guidance quickly.